GetGreen:

 Define & Ideate

-A balancing act of user needs with business goals
+A balancing act of user needs and business goals

 Personalization